RocketCommunicationsInc/astro-uxds/_content/components/button.md

 - Resize button width to accommodate the title; do not abbreviate or truncate button titles.
 - Don’t use an outside label to introduce a button.
 Instead, clearly title the button.
 - Add an ellipsis (…) to the button title if it opens another window, Dialog Box or app.
-- Within Dialog Boxes, right-justify buttons.
+- Within Dialog Boxes, right-align buttons.

 ## Outline Button